carbon-design-system/carbon-icons-angular/README.md

 [#](#size) **`@Input() size: string;`**

-Choses the size of the component. **Note:** not available for icons specified by direct path
+Choses the size of the component.

 Example: